Deadly tornadoes hit Texas and Oklahoma, flatten buildings - NewsBreak

 Deadly tornadoes hit Texas and Oklahoma, flatten buildings

-AP — Residents in southeastern Oklahoma and northeastern Texas began assessing weather damage Saturday, working to recover and thankful to have survived after a storm stretching from Dallas to northwest Arkansas spawned tornadoes and produced flash flooding, killing two, injuring others and leaving homes and buildings in ruins.
+IDABEL, Okla.
+(AP) — Residents in southeastern Oklahoma and northeastern Texas began assessing weather damage Saturday, working to recover and thankful to have survived after a storm stretching from Dallas to northwest Arkansas spawned tornadoes and produced flash flooding, killing at least one, injuring others and leaving homes and buildings in ruins.

 Oklahoma Gov. Kevin Stitt went to the town of Idabel to see the damage.
 He said on social media that all the homes had been searched and a 90-year-old man was killed.
 Keli Cain, spokesperson for the state’s Department of Emergency Management, said the man’s body was found at his home in the Pickens area of McCurtain County, about 36 miles (58 kilometers) north of Idabel.